wavefrontHQ/docs/pages/doc/wavefront_obsolescence_policy.md

 1. Find delta counters from the UI or using Spy.
     * From the Wavefront UI, click **Browse > Delta Counters** and examine your data.
-    * From your Web broser, use [Delta Counter Spy](https://docs.wavefront.com/wavefront_monitoring_spy.html#get-ingested-delta-counters-with-spy) to view live delta counter ingestion.
+    * From your Web browser, use [Delta Counter Spy](https://docs.wavefront.com/wavefront_monitoring_spy.html#get-ingested-delta-counters-with-spy) to view live delta counter ingestion.
 2. Search for any of those named counters on the **Alerts** page to find relevant Alerts
 3. On the **All Dashboards** page, use the Metrics Search to find relevant dashboards.